 The cultural and social activities include public speaking, debating, mock trials, band and choir, talented student and remediation activities.
 The Music Art Dance Drama (MADD) Night, held in the second half of the year, is the culmination of many of these programs and allows the whole community to share in the many talents of our students.
-In 2017 we celebrated a successful musical extravaganza, "Legally Blonde JR", with the hopes of again presenting such productions in the future.
-The school fully and successfully participates in a broad range of sporting activities.
+In 2017 we celebrated a successful musical extravaganza, "Legally Blonde Jr", with the2019 production "Back to the 80s" also set to showcase the enormous talents of the students and staff.
+The Leeton Community of Public Schools (LCOPS) consisting of Leeton High School and local public primary schools produce a joint celebration of public education every second year to again promote the creative and performing success of our schools and the opportunities that stem from within for all our students.